billkarsh/SpikeGLX/Markdown/UserManual.md

 time** and **sample rate**.
 The time at which an event occurs, for example a spike or a TTL trigger, can be accurately mapped from one stream to another if we can accurately measure the stream timing parameters.
-SpikeGLX has several tools for that purpose.
+SpikeGLX has several tools for that purpose:

+* SpikeGLX: Clock rate calibration.
+* SpikeGLX: Generate/acquire 1 Hz pulser signal.
+* CatGT (offline tool): Extract event and pulser edge times.
+* TPrime (offline tool): Align/map data using pulser edges.

 #### Procedure to Calibrate Sample Rates